sahurtado88/learn/Helm/Helm.md

   - Release.IsInstall: This is set to true if the current operation is an install.
   - Release.Revision: The revision number for this release.
 On install, this is 1, and it is incremented with each upgrade and rollback.
   - Release.Service: The service that is rendering the present template.
 On Helm, this is always Helm.
-- **Values** alues passed into the template from the values.yaml file and from user-supplied files.
+- **Values** values passed into the template from the values.yaml file and from user-supplied files.
 By default, Values is empty
 - **Chart** The contents of the Chart.yaml file.
 Any data in Chart.yaml will be accessible here.
 For example {{ .Chart.Name }}-{{ .Chart.Version }} will print out the mychart-0.1.0.
 - **Subcharts** This provides access to the scope (.Values, .Charts, .Releases etc.) of subcharts to the parent.
 For example .Subcharts.mySubChart.myValue to access the myValue in the mySubChart chart.
 - **Files**: This provides access to all non-special files in a chart.
 While you cannot use it to access templates, you can use it to access other files in the chart.
 See the section Accessing Files for more.